httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 To generate a violation report object, the UA constructs a JSON {{!RFC8259}}
 object with the following keys and values:

-* "date-time": the value for this key indicates the time the UA observed the CT compliance failure.
+* "date-time": the value for this key indicates the UTC time that the UA observed the CT compliance failure.
 The value is a string formatted according to Section 5.6, "Internet Date/Time Format", of {{!RFC3339}}.

 * "hostname": the value is the hostname to which the UA made the original request that failed the CT compliance check.
 The value is provided as a string.